muehlefeldt/unity-machine-learning/python/basic_rl_env/log.md

 * Reward function introduced.
 * Test run in the editor.

+# 170
+* Again run in editor.
+* Learning progress not stable.
+* Fix: One AddReward() changed to SetReward().
+* Question remains: How does a good reward function look here?

+# 171
+* Run with revised reward function.

 # Next
 * Second room.
 * Target location set incorrectly.